zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 The person says.
 All inferior people are abominable.
 Teachings Since the pruritus, the octaral persons are not disgusting.

-[APZ 87.10] (#apz87 .10) {#apz87 .10 .ref .apz} "Kaylaam was not included”
+[APZ 87.10] (#apz87 .10) {#apz87 .10 .ref .apz} "Kaylaam was not included"
-“Caylaam” is what some person here says kayalam,
+"Caylaam" is what some person here says kayalam,
 Let you hear here and say near the side, for the part of these, that they may be the part of them Hear in Ethon and say unto them:
 In order to break down, the words of the sticking of the spoilage are called.
-This is “Kalim” says Bend, which causes the kayal in two points.
+This is "Kalim" says Bend, which causes the kayal in two points.
 In order to be propitiated Or in the hope of breaking, or in the hope of a break.
 How to prosper Will cause, I will be a favorite for him.
 I will be preferential.
 I will be confident.
 I will be innate.
 Yaluwanni '